Things landlords cannot do in South Dakota

 • Relinquish any rights or protections that a tenant holds under state or federal law.

-To prevent such invalid provisions from leading to disputes that may escalate to a legal imbroglio, it is crucial that both landlords and tenants review and understand the rental agreement fully.
+To prevent such invalid provisions from leading to disputes, it is important that both landlords and tenants review and understand the rental agreement fully.
 Both parties should:

 1. Read and comprehend every clause within the lease.